Last Updated on

 2: Using copyrighted music punishes your viewers

 The result: A muted video, and poor viewer experience.
-We actually had to catch a separate stream of it to fill that void.
+We actually had to catch a separate stream of it to fill that void of lost dialogue.
 You don’t want this, because they may find someone else they enjoy watching more.

 The demographic for viewers who watch back your previous streams on twitch is definitely small; But not small enough to dismiss entirely.